ming290496/flutter_boilerplate_v2/README.md

 # Flutter Skeleton Version 2

-A mobile project created in flutter using BLOC architecture and reactive programming.
+A mobile app project created in flutter using BLOC architecture and reactive programming.
 This project support iOS and Android devices.

 ## Getting Started